 In fact, part of Leonidas’ strategy to defend his position at what is known as the ‘Middle Gate’ was fueled by the presence of an existing (though dilapidated) wall that was built by the local Phokians.
 And while the Greek forces were busy repairing the makeshift fortification, Leonidas also took heed of many of the flanking routes that bypassed the gates.
 One of these treacherous pathways, known as the Anopaia path, was actually guarded by around 1,000 Phokian hoplites under the directive of the Spartan king.

-It is no hidden secret that the sheer level of training and high morale of the Spartans allowed to them to be steadfast in the face of an overwhelming Persian force in the first day of the battle.
-The encounter didn’t prove be successful for Xerxes, with the heavy defeat rather exacerbated by the constricted landscape of the pass (which countered the Persian advantage in numbers).
+It is no hidden secret that the sheer level of training and high morale of the Spartans allowed them to be steadfast in the face of an overwhelming Persian force on the first day of the Battle of Thermopylae.
+The encounter didn’t prove to be successful for Xerxes, with the heavy defeat rather exacerbated by the constricted landscape of the pass (which countered the Persian advantage in numbers).
 And Herodotus, while being vague on casualty figures, talked about how the longer spears of the Greeks were actually better suited to the task of engaging the enemy than the shorter spears of the Persian infantrymen.
-We are also told that the Greeks fought in relays, with contingents allowed to take break from the front-line – thus making the defense more effective with fresher batches of men.
+We are also told that the Greeks fought in relays, with contingents allowed to take a break from the front-line – thus making the defense more effective with fresher batches of men.

 But unfortunately for the Greeks, the Persians sent their elite Immortals (presumably guided by Ephialtes), who probably set out in their full numbers to make a deciding impact in the conflict.
-And by the dawn of the third day, they reached the Phokian positions, with both sides rather surprised by each others presence.
+And by the dawn of the third day, they reached the Phokian positions, with both sides rather surprised by the presence of each other.
 And while the Phokian citizen-militia were known for their competent vigilance over the local lands (at least under Greek control), they were simply no match for the ‘mixed-tactics’ espoused by the heavily-trained Immortals.
-In the following encounter, the Immortals quickly overwhelmed their opponents by focused arrow-fire volleys.
+In the following encounter during the Battle of Thermopylae, the Immortals quickly overwhelmed their opponents by focused arrow-fire volleys.
 The Phokian militias rapidly retreated to the higher grounds, and then most of them pleaded for their lives to the arriving Persian forces.
 Interestingly enough, the Immortals, instead of dallying with the Phokian forces, continued their calculated advance into the rear part of the Greek positions, thus ultimately turning the tide of the battle.

 After Leonidas heard the news of their vulnerable position in the battle, he once again resorted to a tactical decision that ironically entailed making a last stand.
 In essence, while later tales extolled the virtues of defiance and braveness in the face of imminent death (and justifiably so), Leonidas and his men stayed behind not for their posthumous praises, but for covering a significant part of the army that had over 5,000 men.
 To that end, when it comes to strategy, the overall retreat of the entire Greek army, while being one of the available options, wouldn’t have been the best course of action since Persian cavalry by this time could have easily overtaken them and cut them off in a piecemeal manner.